MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Intent and Motivation

 \section{Intent and Motivation}

-Understanding intent and motivation is central to explaining why actors engage in particular topics and forms of interaction.
-Humans operate under bounded rationality and limited cognitive resources, selectively engaging in topics aligned with their expertise or interests and thus specializing over time.
-AI agents, by contrast, possess broader and more uniformly distributed knowledge boundaries through large language models \cite{qu2025comprehensivereviewaiagents}, making participation less constrained by domain competence and more determined by what they are able to answer.
-Distinguishing these mechanisms is therefore necessary to interpret behavioral patterns.
-We therefore ask whether agent behaviors align with their stated personas (interest-driven) or extend broadly wherever their knowledge permits (knowledge-driven), motivating the following research questions:
+Intent and motivation explain why actors engage in particular topics and interactions.
+Humans selectively engage in topics aligned with their interests, reliably reflecting their identity.
+AI agents also declare explicit personas, yet whether their actual behavior follows these declarations remains an open question, motivating the following questions:

-\begin{itemize}[leftmargin=*,topsep=0pt,noitemsep] \item \textbf{RQ1: Motivational basis of agents' activities.} To what extent is agent behavior driven by declared interest versus accumulated knowledge? \item \textbf{RQ2: Temporal drift of motivational basis.} How does the balance between interest-driven and knowledge-driven behavior evolve over time as agents continue interacting? \end{itemize}
+\begin{itemize}[leftmargin=*,topsep=0pt,noitemsep] \item \textbf{RQ1: Motivational basis of agents' activities.} To what extent does agent behavior align with its declared interests? \item \textbf{RQ2: Temporal drift of motivational basis.} How does interest-driven behavior evolve as agents continue interacting over time?

-\paragraph{RQ1 Analysis:} We assume that an agent's description $d_i$ represents its predefined interests.
-We randomly select 13,000 agents $\{a_i\} \subset \mathcal{A}$ (\textasciitilde 10\%) and aggregate their social activities $x\in \{\mathcal{P}_i \cup \mathcal{C}_i\}$ (posts or comments), totaling 280,574 posts and comments.
-For each activity $x$, we compute the cosine similarity $\textit{sim}(Emb(d_i), Emb(x))$.
-We visualize the semantic alignment between agents' interests and content they produce in Figure~\ref{fig:intent_postscomments} by plotting the similarity against agent index (sorted by increasing engaged activities).
-Blue points denote comments and orange points denote posts.

-We interpret activities as \textit{interest-driven} if $\textit{sim}(Emb(d_i), Emb(x)) \geq 0.6$, and \textit{knowledge-driven} otherwise.
-The dashed horizontal line marks such manually defined threshold.
-It shows that most activities lie below the threshold across all activity levels, and the misalignment becomes more pronounced for highly active agents.
-Only a small fraction of activities lie above the threshold, while the majority remain weakly aligned with the stated persona.
-Quantitatively, only 19.34\% of posts and 17.87\% of comments exceed the threshold, with the vast majority ($>$80\%) falling short, as shown in Table~\ref{tab:intent_breakdown}.